tikv/tikv/docs/tools/tikv-control.md

     ```

 - Local mode:
-  - use the `--db` option to specify the local TiKV data directory path
+  - Use the `--db` option to specify the local TiKV data directory path
-  - use the `ldb` option to run ldb cmd of RocksDB
+  - Use the `ldb` option to run the ldb command of RocksDB

 Unless otherwise noted, all commands support both the remote mode and the local mode.